Modal Logical Neural Networks: Discussion and Conclusion

-This work has clear limitations, which we address transparently.
-The primary computational bottleneck is the $O(|W|^2)$ cost of dense relational matrices.
-However, as detailed in Section~\ref{sec:theory}, this is a solvable implementation constraint rather than a theoretical bound; scaling to thousands of worlds is achievable by adopting the metric learning parameterization, which enables sub-quadratic retrieval via approximate nearest neighbor search.
-Other risks include: (i) sensitivity to mis-specified axioms.
-If an axiom is logically incorrect (e.g., `DET $\rightarrow$ NOUN'), the guardrail will enforce this incorrect rule, actively harming task performance.
-The model is only as sound as the knowledge provided to it. (ii) The potential for $A_\theta$ to overfit ``relational artifacts'' in the data.
+\paragraph{Computational Complexity} The primary computational bottleneck is the $O(|W|^2)$ cost of dense relational matrices.
+However, as detailed in Section~\ref{sec:theory} and demonstrated in Table~\ref{tab:scalability}, this is a solvable implementation constraint rather than a theoretical bound; scaling to tens of thousands of worlds is achievable by adopting the metric learning parameterization, which enables sub-quadratic retrieval via approximate nearest neighbor search.

+\paragraph{Sensitivity to Axiom Misspecification} If an axiom is logically incorrect (e.g., `DET $\rightarrow$ NOUN'), the guardrail will enforce this incorrect rule, actively harming task performance.
+The model is only as sound as the knowledge provided to it.

+\textbf{Mitigation strategies:} Several approaches can reduce this risk: \begin{enumerate} \item \textbf{Axiom validation via expert feedback:} Before deployment, have domain experts review the logical axioms for correctness.
+The interpretability of MLNNs makes this feasible. \item \textbf{Soft axiom weighting:} Instead of treating all axioms equally, learn individual weights $\alpha_i$ for each axiom's contribution to $L_{\text{contra}}$.
+Axioms that consistently harm task performance will receive lower weights. \item \textbf{Tolerance for soft violations:} Modify the contradiction loss to use a margin: $L_{\text{contra}}' = \max(0, L - U - \epsilon)$ for some tolerance $\epsilon > 0$.
+This allows ``almost consistent'' states to have zero loss. \item \textbf{Axiom learning from data:} In settings with sufficient labeled data, the axioms themselves could be treated as hypotheses to be refined, though this is beyond the scope of the current work. \end{enumerate}

+\paragraph{Overfitting of $A_\theta$} The potential for $A_\theta$ to overfit ``relational artifacts'' in the data exists.
 For example, if two agents in the Diplomacy task coincidentally always communicated before attacking a third, $A_\theta$ might learn a spurious ``trust'' link that is correlational, not causal.
 Our permutation test was a first step to check for this, but more thorough investigation is needed.
-This risk is inherent to any inductive learning method and suggests that $A_\theta$ is most reliable when combined with strong axiomatic regularizers (as discussed in Section~\ref{sec:theory:expr}). (iii) The challenge of extending this discrete-world formalism to continuous state spaces.